asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-Bridging-Project/Asterisk-12-Bridging-Use-Cases.md

 The following are use cases for Bridging in Asterisk.
 These are written at a very high level, so details regarding the specific mechanism that causes a Bridge to be created may be implied.

-!!! note Note
+/// note
 Unless otherwise specified, it is assumed that all channels are hung up, resources disposed of, and the bridge destroyed at the end of any use case.

-[//]: # (end-note)
+///

 Two Party Bridging
 ==================